How to Start Wedding Planning During a Pandemic

 In order to secure your wedding date, you’ll first need to find the perfect venue.
-With lockdowns and the tier system in place and rules sometimes differing between areas, it will be a little more difficult to travel to venues and view them, especially if that venue is overseas.
+With COVID restrictions sometimes differing between areas, it will be a little more difficult to travel to venues and view them, especially if that venue is overseas.
 However, there are options in place.

 - Finding your venue starts with online research and you’ll be pleased to hear that’s totally unaffected by COVID!
 Use our venue finder to find venues that are of interest to you and shortlist them with the heart icon.